basierend auf Bewertungen

 The European Food Safety Authority (EFSA) recommends a daily intake of 250 mg EPA and/or DHA daily (as of March 2010).

-DHA and EPA should always be taken with the highest-fat meal.
+DHA and EPA should always be taken with the highest fat meal.

-• 4 g to achieve a high anti-inflammatory effect (Yates, Calder et al. 2014)
+• 4 g to achieve a high anti-inflammatory effect (Yates, Calder et. al 2014)

-• 3-4 g in non-alcoholic fatty liver (Byrne, et. al. 2014 / Stephen, et. al. 2015)
+• 3-4 g for non-alcoholic fatty liver disease (Byrne, et. al 2014 / Stephen, et. al 2015)

 Health Claims